-When we’re a people-pleaser, perfectionist or overthinker who’s likely been prone to overgiving and over-responsibility, there can be a tendency to want to control endings, including how the other party perceives us.
+When we’re a people pleaser, perfectionist or overthinker who’s likely been prone to overgiving and over-responsibility, there can be a tendency to want to control endings, including how the other party perceives us.
 We go through a break-up or have a fallout, or something occurs where we feel people misunderstood or undervalued our goodness, and we will pursue “closure”, sometimes exhaustively so.
-It becomes a battle to prove that we’re a Good Person TM.
+It becomes a battle to prove that we’re a Good Person.

 It’s human to want to seek a resolution and conclusion for our emotional experiences.

 We want to put things into perspective, to feel a line has been drawn.
 There can be a desire to make amends; to agree to disagree.
 It can be a sense of wanting everyone to accept what’s happened and move forward in peace.

 We don’t like feeling that someone has what we regard as a negative or unwarranted perception of us.

 We sure as hell don’t like feeling as if someone got away scot-free or that there won’t be an apology or acknowledgement.
 Even the whole wanting each party to reach acceptance and move on through our designated form of closure reeks of our controlling-the-uncontrollable ways.

 Um, what if they’re OK already and it’s us that isn’t?